 High Quality Exhibits from The High House Press

-We are grateful to Claire Ryley for researching The High House Press from items kindly deposited at Gold Hill Museum archives by Beatrice Masters; for staging the temporary exhibition with fellow volunteers; and for providing the images in this blog.
-Claire writes:
+We are grateful to Claire Ryley, Jill Clasby and Gina Patrick for researching The High House Press from items kindly deposited at Gold Hill Museum archives by Beatrice Masters, and for staging this temporary exhibition.
+Claire, who also provided most of the images used in this blog, writes:

 The exhibition showcases the work of James and Beatrice Masters who set up an Albion press in their front room in High House.
 They hand printed limited editions of classical texts, poetry and prose on handmade paper and with woodcut illustrations.
 The woodcuts were made by James and John Biggs who later went on to have an eminent career in craftsmanship.
 The press operated between 1924 and 1936, and was recognised for its exemplary publications.
 Beatrice Masters generously donated many woodcuts, prints, books and letters to Gold Hill Museum.
 Most people will not know of this slice of history on our High Street, so we are delighted to be able to share the Masters’ archive and artefacts with visitors in this new exhibition.